commanderx16/x16-emulator/README.md

 * Command line overhaul.
 Supports `-rom`, `-char`, `-sdcard` and `-prg`.
 * ROM and char filename defaults, so x16emu can be started without arguments.
 * Host Filesystem Interface supports LOAD"$"
+* macOS and Windows packaging logic in Makefile

 ### Release 26